-The college coaches, through the athletic director, award a limited number of scholarships to student athletes in intercollegiate basketball, soccer, softball, baseball, cross country, golf, track and field, lacrosse, clay target shooting, cheer and tennis.
+The college coaches, through the athletic director, award a limited number of scholarships to student athletes in intercollegiate sports.
 Inquiries and awards are handled by the athletic director.

 CHURCH MATCHING SCHOLARSHIP

 A matching scholarship is provided to full-time, degree-seeking students who receive a contribution from their local church (any denomination).
 The recipient must regularly attend their local church.
 (It is the student's responsibility to inform his or her church of any guidelines pertaining to this scholarship.)
 Emmanuel College will match up to \$500 per year (see chart below for guidelines):